alex-rind/TimeBench/README.md

 ![TimeBench](timebench-logo-title-tagline-transp_668.png)
 ================================

-TimeBench, a flexible, easy-to-use, and reusable software library written in Java that provides foundational data structures and algorithms for time- oriented data in Visual Analytics.
+TimeBench is a flexible, easy-to-use, and reusable software library written in Java that provides foundational data structures and algorithms for time-oriented data in Visual Analytics.
 Thus, it eases the development and testing of new visualization, interaction, and analysis methods.
 It facilitates the reuse and combination of such methods and fosters their reproducibility and comparability.